New Hires Added to Holdrege Public Schools

 Jessica Samuelson, a Holdrege High School graduate, will teach Spanish.
 Previously, Samuelson was part-time with Holdrege Public Schools.

 Matt Thomas, a graduate of Sandhills High School in Dunning, NE, will step in to teach Elementary Physical Education.
-Previously, Thomas was previously at Dundy-County Stratton as the Head Girls Basketball Coach, and will fill in on the Holdrege High School Varsity Boys Basketball program as an assistant coach and an assistant on the Boys Golf team.
+Previously, Thomas was previously at Dundy-County Stratton as the Head Girls Basketball Coach, and will fill in on the Holdrege High School Varsity Boys Basketball program as an assistant coach and possibly football or track.

 Brandt Runge, an Axtell High School graduate, will teach High School Social Studies.
 Runge has been in the area, previously at Elm Creek the past 3 years, and will take on extra duties as a coach of the boys basketball program and aiding with the football team.

-Holdrege Public Schools still has a position in Business, Marketing, and Information Technology to fill.
+Holdrege Public Schools still has a position in Business, Marketing, and Information Technology as well as other coaching opportunities to fill.